 After a lengthy consideration as to how long one must remain in a country or territory to qualify, TCC finally decided that even the shortest visit would suffice — even if it is only a port-of-call or a fuel stop on a runway.
 They reasoned that it would greatly widen the field and give travelers a better chance to qualify for one of the most unusual clubs in the world.
 Anyone who has visited 100 or more of the places on their list is eligible to join.

-Guess I’ll let Dan win that one and cross a few more countries off my list.
-We’ll be that much closer to membership. 🙂
+Since TCC and Dan agree, I'll happily give in and cross a few more countries off my list.
+Heck, we're that much closer to membership. 🙂

 Realistic, or not?